-On May 11, 2011, Amy Fry-Pitzen signed her son, 6-year-old Timmothy Pitzen, out of his kindergarten class.
+On May 11, 2011, Amy Fry-Pitzen signed her son, six-year-old Timmothy Pitzen, out of his kindergarten class.
 When James Pitzen, Amy's husband and Timmothy's father, didn't hear back from his wife for nearly 24 hours, he reported the pair missing.
 Reportedly, Fry-Pitzen had made contact with her mother and brother-in-law, but not with her husband.
-Three days later, authorities found Fry-Pitzen in a motel room in Rockford, Illinois, with Timmothy nowhere in sight.
+Three days later after the disappearance, authorities found Fry-Pitzen in a motel room in Rockford, Illinois, with Timmothy nowhere in sight.
 She had passed from self-inflicted wounds.
 Investigators discovered an alleged note, indicating that Fry-Pitzen had, in fact, abducted her son and knew his whereabouts prior to her death.
 The note maintained that the boy "would never be found."
 Although Fry-Pitzen had taken some of her son's toys and clothes along for the ride, there was no evidence of the boy's possessions in the motel room.

 Although theories abound, no one knows Timmothy's whereabouts or whether he's even alive - despite an alleged sighting in 2014.
 The boy's unexplained disappearance shook the city of Aurora, Illinois, and has left investigators and family wondering why Fry-Pitzen took her son, and whom she may have given him to.